 ParCoreLab (Parallel and Multicore Computing Lab) at Koç University in Istanbul, Turkey is recruiting multiple PhD and Postdocs for two prestigious projects funded by the European Commission.
 The total projects’ budget exceeds 2 million euros.
 We provide one of the most competitive benefit packages in Turkey:

 Start Date: Applications will be reviewed on a continuous basis.
-The candidates are expected to start Fall 2021 although preferred starting date is as soon as possible.
+Preferred starting date is as soon as possible.

 We are looking for people mainly for two projects: